firtoz/openai-wrappers/README.md

 - `onError`: A callback function that is called if an error occurs.
 The function takes in a `CustomCompletionError` object that represents the error.
 - `signal`: An optional `AbortSignal` instance to cancel the request if needed.
+- `axiosConfig`: An optional `AxiosRequestConfig` object for additional axios options.

 This function returns a Promise that resolves when the conversation is complete.